-$$c_k(E) \in H^{2k}{\mathrm{dB}}(M).$$
+$$c_k(E) \in H^{2k}{\mathrm{dR}}(M).$$

-Its definition when either $k \ge 2$ or rank(E) > 1 is more complicated than we have space to discuss here: this is the subject of a large sub-branch of differential topology known as Chern-Weil theory, which is one of the topics we might discuss near the end of next semester's followup course.
+Its definition when either $k \ge 2$ or rank(E) > 1 is more complicated than we have space to discuss here: this is the subject of a large sub-branch of differential topology known as Chern-Weil theory, which is one of the topics that is often discussed in Differential Geometry 2 or 3.
 One can also define analogous so-called characteristic classes for real vector bundles $E \to M$, such as the Pontryagin classes for each $k \in \mathbb{N}$.
 In Chern-Weil theory, characteristic classes of a bundle $E \to M$ with structure group G are always constructed in terms of closed forms determined by the curvature of some chosen G-compatible connection, on which the cohomology class turns out not to depend.
 One can show as in §30.2 that the integrals of these classes over closed oriented submanifolds of suitable dimensions are always integers, despite this being highly nonobvious from their definition.
-This hints at the fact that all characteristic classes can also be constructed by completely different methods, using algebraic topology, where they live naturally in \mathbb{Z} -modules such as singular or Čech cohomology with integer coefficients, rather than the real vector space $H{dR}^(M)$.
-(The major exceptions to this last statement are the Stiefel-Whitney classes, which can be defined for all real vector bundles and take values in cohomology with \mathbb{Z}2 coefficients, thus there is no sensible way to define them in de Rham cohomology.)
+This hints at the fact that all characteristic classes can also be constructed by completely different methods, using algebraic topology, where they live naturally in Z-modules such as singular or Čech cohomology with integer coefficients, rather than the real vector space $H{dR}^(M)$.
+(The major exceptions to this last statement are the Stiefel-Whitney classes, which can be defined for all real vector bundles and take values in cohomology with Z2 coefficients, thus there is no sensible way to define them in de Rham cohomology.)
 The fact that the Pontryagin numbers are integers played a major role e.g. in Milnor's discovery that the topological manifold S^7 admits smooth structures not diffeomorphic to its standard one.
 The fact that the widely differing constructions of characteristic classes via algebraic topology vs. Chern-Weil theory give equivalent results is also a deep theorem with many applications.

-$p_k(E) \in H^{4k}{\mathrm{dB}}(M)$
+$$p_k(E) \in H^{4k}{\mathrm{dR}}(M)$$